Cocoa beans close up.

 Global Weather Impacts

-Cocoa beans on the tree.
+Cocoa beans on the tree

 In the era of climate change, many unpredictable elements can significantly influence the industry’s steady supply of cocoa beans.
 This means price increases become inevitable from time to time.
 African cocoa beans are sensitive to weather events, and this sensitivity reduces crop yields.
 Here are some of the ways a changing climate has impacted West Africa cocoa production significantly across the world: